Earthshaker (band)

-Earthshaker (アースシェイカー, a-susheikā) is a Japanese heavy metal band that was formed in 1978 in Osaka.
+Earthshaker (アースシェイカー, Āsusheikā) is a Japanese heavy metal band that was formed in 1978 in Osaka.
 One of the first Japanese metal bands, they steered toward a poppier sound on later albums and dropped from worldwide view, preferring to record and tour in their home country.
 After a successful run, they broke up in 1994, but returned five years later and remain active.

-The quintet from the 1990s is still together.
-An early incarnation of the band included Minoru Niihara (of Loudness fame) as singer (originally bass and vocals).
+The original incarnation of the band included Minoru Niihara (of Loudness fame) as singer and bassist.